JimmyDuong00/docs.ottertech/content/3 AWS Services/Securing Access using Service Control Policies.md

 draft: false
 tags:
   - aws
+  - iam
 ---

-The rest of your content lives here.
-You can use **Markdown** here :)We can prevent accounts from accessing services through the use of SCP.
+We can prevent accounts from accessing services through the use of SCP.

 If you apply a SCP to an Organizational Unit (OU), everything down the tree will be affected.